fr33thytweaks/LOD-Bias/README.md

 It's unusual that there appears to be no scaling between these settings in multiplayer titles.<br>
-I observed a similar pattern with XDefiant and Rainbow Six Siege.<br> However, I opted to use Modern Warfare 2 for benchmarking due to its more consistent results.<br>
+I observed a similar pattern with XDefiant and Rainbow Six Siege.<br> However, I opted to use Modern Warfare 2 as it's a more consistent benchmark.<br>

 ![image](https://github.com/fr33thytweaks/LOD-Bias/assets/168888348/0f65f8b6-a9a6-41f3-a604-5612d1b9ab46)